hellarcore/electrum-hellar-server/HOWTO.md

 The important pieces to you are at the end.
 In this example, the server has to calculate 240 more blocks, with an ETA of 11.5 hours.
 Multiple entries will appear below this one as the server catches back up to the latest block.
 During this time the server will not accept incoming connections from clients or connect to the IRC channel.

-If you want to stop Electrum Dash server, use the 'stop' command:
+If you want to stop Electrum Hellar server, use the 'stop' command:

     # electrum-server stop